robb-j/drax-metrics/README.md

 It is recommended to have a top-level `anyOf` operator, like [./schema.json](./schema.json), then each event type is one of the children of that.
 Every event must have a `name` and then any other fields you would like to record.
 The API also takes a `visitor` field but this is validated outside of the schema.

+### Extra arguments

+When running the server, there are these extra CLI arguments you might want to use:

+- `--migrate` — run available database migrations

 ### API

 **info** — `GET /info`